cyanogilvie/aio/doc/aio.md

     an exception is thrown with the errorcode **AIO TIMEOUT readable** if the read timed out.
     If the channel is closed while waiting for *length* characters an exception is thrown with the errorcode **AIO CLOSED**.

+**aio coro_sleep** *seconds*
+:   Yields the current coroutine for *seconds* seconds, taking care to clean up the after event
+    if the coroutine is deleted before it fires.

 # EXAMPLES